waveclaw/puppet-subscription_manager/README.md

   }
 }

-# put this in either a Profile module or classify in your ENC equivalently
+# Place this this in either a raw .pp manifest, a profile-like module or
+# classify the node to require subscription_manager with these parameters in
+# your ENC.
 class { 'subscription_manager':
     repo            => 'repo::subscription_manager',
     server_hostname => 'my_katello.example.com',